Accredited with the Department of Veteran's Affairs to prepare, present and prosecute veteran's benefit claims before VA

 What “Authorized to Represent Veterans” Means

 I am accredited by the U.S. Department of Veterans Affairs to represent claimants in VA benefits matters.
-This authorization allows me to:

 How My Representation Works